gb02002/orgproj/README.md

 ## How to contribute:

 If you are thinking about it - thank you!
-A guide can be found [here][somelink].
+Here are some ways you can get started:

+Report bugs: If you encounter any bugs, please let us know.
+Open up an issue and let us know the problem.
+Documentation: If you see the need for some additional documentation, feel free to add some!